 **this post may contain Amazon or other affiliate links

-With Coronavirus on everyone’s mind these days, people are becoming more interested in health than ever.
-Although COVID-19 is considered to be new on the viral scene, the human body has been vigorously studied for millennia in China and India.
-The botanicals used in Eastern medicine have been documented for thousands of years, and now, modern science is revealing what people have always known: that given the right circumstances and applied with expertise, plants can be a powerful ally in helping people live healthy lives.
+With Coronavirus still dominating the headlines, people are becoming more interested in health than ever.
+Although COVID-19 is considered to be a new virus, the human body has been vigorously studied for thousands of years in China and India.
+The botanicals used in Eastern medicine have been documented for millennia, and now, modern science is revealing what people have always known: that given the right circumstances and applied with expertise, plant medicine can be a powerful ally in helping people live healthy lives.

 Share this on Pinterest